carsonbohl/Final_Project/README.md

-“Run R script called Pride Index Coding and then render Final Project Quarto.qmd”
+“Run and render Final Project Quarto.qmd.
+All coding is done in Quarto document.”